Native contract

 Solid effects run only on interaction / changed signals

 Two practical corollaries for app authors: animate transforms and colors rather than layout props, because layout-prop animations force a taffy relayout that frame (transforms are paint-only); and keep dynamic styling to ternaries of full class literals or style={{…}} objects so the compiler can bake every style ahead of time.
-See the Build pipeline for how styles and font atlases are baked, and Architecture for how the same Rust core reaches all four hosts.
+See the Build pipeline for how styles and font atlases are baked, and Architecture for how the same Rust core reaches every host family.